 Adding RSL to robots.txt

-RSL expands the limited Allow and Disallow directives of robots.txt files with more granular controls that define machine-readable licensing terms and usage restrictions.
+RSL extends the limited Allow and Disallow directives of the Robot Exclusion Protocol (robots.txt) with granular controls that define machine-readable usage restrictions and licensing terms.

-RSL-compliant robots.txt files must include a new License directive that links to an RSL license file that defines machine-readable licensing terms for the website.
-The License rule is not tied to any specific user agent and must be followed by all crawlers before accessing or processing website’s content.
+RSL-compliant robots.txt files must include one or more License directives that link to an RSL license file that define permitted use and licensing requirements for the website's content.
+The License directive is global (not tied to any specific user agent) and crawlers must retrieve and comply with the defined terms before accessing or processing the site’s content.

 User-agent: Googlebot